Menu

 Why Your Former Spouse’s Students Loans Could Become Yours

-Most people would never think to combine divorce and student loans in the same sentence.
+Most people would never consider combining divorce and student loans in the same sentence.
 It is understandable if you are scratching your head right now.

-How on earth could you end up paying your former spouse’s student loans?
+How could you end up paying your former spouse’s student loans?

 First, we need to briefly review California property division rules.
-California is a community property state.
-This means that all assets and property acquired by you and your spouse during the course of the marriage are considered joint property.
+California is a community property state, which means that all assets and property acquired by you and your spouse during the marriage are considered joint property.
 During a divorce, all of this property has to be split equally.
 We discuss this further on our California property division page.

-What many people do not realize is that property division includes all debts acquired during the course of the marriage as well that are still outstanding.
+Many people do not realize that property division includes all debts acquired during the marriage that are still outstanding.
 These will also be divided equally between two separating spouses.

-If your partner took out student loans while you were married, those loans are considered community property (debts), and they will be split during the divorce.
+If your partner took out student loans while you were married, those loans are considered community property (debts) and will be split during the divorce.
 You could be stuck paying this debt:

 • Even if your spouse did not graduate.

-• Even though they are using their education for their gain after the separation.
+• Even though they are using their education for their own gain after the separation.

 We know this seems like a nightmare.
-It is understandable that you do not want to be on the line for their student loans.
-The good news is that you are not on the line for any student loan debt they acquired before the marriage.
-That is unless you and your spouse consolidated your debts into one big loan while you were married.
+Understandably, you do not want to be on the line for their student loans.
+The good news is that you are not on the line for any student loan debt they acquired before the marriage unless you and your spouse consolidated your debts into one big loan while married.

 Property division can become complicated in a Simi Valley divorce.
 Other assets that need to be divided include: